tc39/test262/tools/CONSOLE-RUNNER.md

 ## Using the Console Test Runner

+**Note** This utility has been deprecated.
+It will not be updated with new features; future changes will be limited to bug fixes only.

 The console test runner is used to test browserless implementations of ECMAScript, e.g., [v8](http://en.wikipedia.org/wiki/V8_(JavaScript_engine)), [node](http://en.wikipedia.org/wiki/Node.js), or [js24](http://packages.ubuntu.com/trusty/libmozjs-24-bin)

 ### Requirements